BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/body-composition-analysis.md

 This script uses the files in ../../data/raw/Normal Chow Diet Body Composition Data.csv and ../../data/raw/High Fat Diet Body Composition Data.csv.
-These data are located in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity and this script was most recently run on Mon Sep 24 10:54:07 2018.
+These data are located in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity and this script was most recently run on Tue Jan 21 14:57:04 2020.
 These data were written out in summary format to the file ../../data/processed/Summarized Body Composition Data.csv.

 # Body Weights